 Flowers are excellent gifts for special occasions and even brief moments in between.
 Bright blooms can elevate one’s feeling when they are sad and leave a huge impression, even after they are gone.
-You would want to enjoy them whether you received a graduation bouquet or to pick up a gorgeous bunch for the dinner table.
+You would want to enjoy them whether you received a Congratulations bouquet, Flowers for anniversary, corporate gifting or Thankyou flowers or simply picked up a gorgeous bunch for the dinner table.

 However, there is a catch.
 Sadly, flowers do not last for a long time.
 Nevertheless, there are tips one can use to ensure the longevity of the flowers.
 In this blog, we reveal everything you must know about how to make flowers last for a long time.